Davemane42/ComfyUI_Dave_CustomNode/README.md

 # MultiAreaConditioning

-let you visualize the default ConditioningSetArea node
+Let you visualize the default ConditioningSetArea node
+If width/height are left at 0, nothing will be outputed from that area
 <img src="./images/MultiAreaConditioning_node.png" width="500px">

 this also come with a <strong>ConditioningUpscale</strong> node.